 With 40-year-old vines planted atop a literal lava cap outcropping and with most of the recent vintages being constructed under the thumb of Cab-master Joe Norman of Heitz Cellars fame, it should come as no surprise that Lava Cap would have our top Cabernet Sauvignon in the Sierra Foothills.
 Though the competition is getting stiff, Lava Cap's consistency, intensity, and complexity make it again the champ in this heavy weight category.

 OTHER FAVORITE FOOTHILLS CABERNET SAUVIGNONS

-Complex, yet subtle, nose of black cherries, black plums, chocolate, and herbs with just the right touch of some pyrazines to give the wine pure varietal character … oak is well integrated, and the wine is perfectly balanced (as always with this producer!).
+Complex, yet subtle, nose of black cherries, black plums, chocolate, and herbs with just the right touch of some pyrazines to give the wine pure varietal character … oak is well integrated, and the wine is perfectly balanced (as is always the case with this impeccable producer!).